nextflow-io/nextflow/docs/process.md

 }
 ```

 In the above example, the process will execute one of several scripts depending on the value of the `mode` parameter.
-By default it will execute the `tcoffee` command.
+By default, the process will execute the `tcoffee` command.

 (process-template)=

 ### Template

-Process scripts can be externalized to **template** files, which allows them to be reused across different processes and tested independently from the pipeline execution.

-A template can be used in place of an embedded script using the `template` function in the script section:
+Process scripts can be externalized to **template** files and accessed using the `template` function in the script section.
+For example:

 ```nextflow
 process templateExample {